Insurance Law

 The Court first concludes that Paul-Hus’ statements, during the March 17, 2015 interview are inaccurate and likely to lead to the nullity of the insurance policy.

-Misrepresentations and concealment
+Misrepresentations and Concealment

 Indeed, in this interview, Paul-Hus failed to reveal that he had been suffering from weakness in his left arm and hand for several years, for which investigations were underway.
 He had reported his symptoms a few weeks earlier to Dr. Brunet, his treating neurologist, who had ordered a series of tests to establish the cause of the weakness.
 The consultation with Dr Brunet followed a referral from a plastic surgeon consulted in January 2015 by Paul-Hus, because of the abnormal position of his hand.
 Dr Brunet further noted that this weakness had caused significant skin lacerations to his fingers when he dropped a glass in April 2014.